elephantscale/HI-labs/hadoop-admin/sqoop/README.txt

   create the table, based on the data you will be using (see below), such as CREATE TABLE mylogs (message_type VARCHAR(20), m1 VARCHAR(20), m2 VARCHAR(20), m3 VARCHAR(20), m4 VARCHAR(20), m5 VARCHAR(20))

+== STEP 3) Installing sqoop (if not installed) sqoop should be installed, if not - 'sudo yum install --assumeyes sqoop' sudo ln -s ~/HI-labs/hadoop-dev/lib/mysql-connector-java-5.1.31-bin.jar mysql-connector-java.jar #give it mysql connector (adjust the path if needed):

+== STEP 4) Operate sqoop for lookups sqoop help sqoop list-databases --connect jdbc:mysql://localhost --username root --password <password> # if using password sqoop list-tables --connect jdbc:mysql://localhost/training --username root --password <password> # if using password

+ == STEP 5) Import the data
   Use the statement similar to
   load data local infile '0.log' into table mylogs fields terminated by ' ' enclosed by '"' lines terminated by '\n'
   (message_type, m1, m2, m3, m4, m5)

-== STEP 3) Installing sqoop
-  sqoop should be installed, if not - 'sudo yum install --assumeyes sqoop' sudo ln -s ~/HI-labs/hadoop-dev/lib/mysql-connector-java-5.1.31-bin.jar mysql-connector-java.jar #give it mysql connector (adjust the path if needed):

-== STEP 4) Operate sqoop
-  sqoop help
-  sqoop list-databases --connect jdbc:mysql://localhost --username root --password <password> # if using password sqoop list-tables --connect jdbc:mysql://localhost/training --username root --password <password> # if using password sqoop import --connect jdbc:mysql://localhost/training --table mylogs --fields-terminated-by '\t'  --username root --password <password> # if using password
+  sqoop import --connect jdbc:mysql://localhost/training --table mylogs --fields-terminated-by '\t'  --username root --password <password> # if using password

-== STEP 5) Verify that the command worked hdfs dfs -ls mylogs hdfs dfs -tail mylogs/part-m-00000
+== STEP 6) Verify that import worked hdfs dfs -ls mylogs hdfs dfs -tail mylogs/part-m-00000

-Bonus points

-  Create and import the database containing emails from Enron litigation, http://freeeed.org/index.php/documentation/testing-with-enron-data